ydvvpn197-netizen/projectglocal/NOTIFICATION_SYSTEM_FIXES_SUMMARY.md

 - **Issue**: Notifications were showing for non-logged-in users
 - **Fix**: Implemented proper authentication checks throughout the system
 - **Result**:
-  - Non-logged-in users only see general notifications
+  - **No notifications are shown to non-authenticated users**
+  - Notification bell is completely hidden for non-logged-in users
   - Personal notifications are only available to authenticated users
-  - Clear sign-in prompts for non-authenticated users
+  - Zero notification counts for non-authenticated users

 ### 2. Real-time Notification Updates ✅
 - **Issue**: Notifications weren't updating in real-time